 Western End – Ao Kao Beach

 After Makathanee Resort, the beach becomes know locally as Ao Kra Tueng.
-Miss You Resort, TK Huts, Baan Chailay, Sabai Beach Resort, Holiday Beach Resort (now abandoned) and Big Easy are the final resorts on this stretch of sand, a stretch which, like that near Ao Kao Resort at the other end, is one of the best on the island.
+Miss You Resort, TK Huts (and the bar Sips), Baanyai Guesthouse (formerly Baan Chailay), Sabai Beach Resort, Holiday Beach Resort (now abandoned) and Big Easy are the final resorts on this stretch of sand, a stretch which, like that near Ao Kao Resort at the other end, is one of the best on the island.

-Opposite the resorts above, Nuchzabmaks restaurant and Chill Cafe share the area with the expanding 2 Cans, which has recently added a two storey block of rooms to complement its bungalows.
+Opposite the resorts above, Nuchzabmaks restaurant and Chill Cafe share the area with Twocans, a two storey motel block of rooms ands bungalows.
 There are also some holidays homes as you snake around the corner.

 Follow the road and you end up at the track down to the former Holiday Beach Resort or one that goes straight on, giving access to Big Easy, but no further.
 The lane to the right leads to more private villas including Villa Edena.